Top 10 Best Things to do in Knoxville, Tennessee with Kids! Plus tips for an even better visit!

 - Indoor ice skating at the Ice Chalet.
 One of our favorite ways to pass a cold, hot, or rainy day in Knoxville!

 - Trampoline fun at Urban Air Trampoline and Adventure Park on Kingston Pike, Knoxville’s main thoroughfare.
 This is a sure way to wear your children out!
+Plus they also have arcade games and other entertainment for the family.

 - Laser Tag at Main Event.
 Have fun with the whole family or even a group of adults with laser tag in the heart of Knoxville!